-To run the above computer applications, site latitude and longitude, seismic risk category and knowledge characteristics of a Site Class B, i.e., competent rock with moderate fracturing and weathering; however, no direct, small-strain shear wave measurement of shear wave velocity was performed.
+A seismic risk category of II was assigned to the proposed building(s) in accordance with 2022 CBC, Table 1604.5.
+Based on our engineering geology judgement, the bedrock at the site appears to exhibit the characteristics of a Site Class B, i.e., competent rock with moderate fracturing and weathering; however, no direct, small-strain shear wave measurement of shear wave velocity was performed.
 Therefore, an average shear wave velocity in the range of 2,500 to 5,000 feet per second for the upper 100 feet was considered for the site based on engineering judgment and geophysical experience.
 As such, in accordance with ASCE 7-16, Table 20.3-1, Site Class B (B - Estimated as per SEA/OSHPD software) has been assigned to the subject site.